Okinawan Studies: Genealogy/Family Crests

 Obituaries can include biographical information including a biography, the person's birth place, and names of the person's family members.
 With the names, users can search for their extended family members.
 Direct ancestors may move out of an area, but their relatives may stay and produce descendents.
 Older obituaries often showed the person in a positive slant, so readers should look at them with skepticism.

-For books on doing family research, browse the bookshelves at Hamilton Library (or your local public or academic library) between the Library of Congress call numbers CS 1 and CS 47.
-Here are some relevant books about genealogical research available at Hamilton Library:
+Browse the bookshelves at Hamilton Library (or your local public or academic library) between the Library of Congress call numbers CS 1 and CS 47.
+The following a re relevant books at Hamilton Library: